Arson is the buring of a structure, forest land or property.

-In this guide I will explain California’s Arson laws which are codified under penal code 451.
+In this guide, I will tell you what you must know about California’s arson laws which are codified under penal code 451 pc.

-Malicious arson is a crime of specific intent where the requisite mental requirement is of willfullness, meaning purposeful or intentional conduct.
-Malicious implies some evil behavior but it pertains to unlawfully committing the act of burning a structure, forest land or property to:
+Malicious pertains to unlawfully committing the act of burning a structure, forest land or property to:

 - Injure someone

 - Damage someone else’s property out of spite, jealousy, annoyance, revenge or any other reason

 Malicious arson is composed of the following (2) two elements: